 You will also be unaffected if you have no mortgages or other finance costs.

 Effective tax planning entails utilising all available tax breaks legislation provides.
 Nobody in their right mind wants to pay more tax than they are supposed to pay, but not everybody knows how to go about optimising their tax position or even the existence of many forms of tax relief available to them.

 HMRC recently had a motto that “tax needn’t be taxing“.
 If that was their true goal, I’m afraid they failed!

 I’ve been studying tax structures for landlords since I began my career in Financial services in 1987 but ever since the 2015 Summer Budget it has been my primary focus.

-With the correct planning it may well be possible for you to utilise legislation to optimally restructure your property rental business, without any requirements to refinance or to pay capital gains tax or stamp duty.
+With the correct planning it may well be possible for you to restructure your property rental business, without any requirements to refinance or to pay capital gains tax or stamp duty.
 I’m not referring to loopholes or tax dodges but legislation designed to assist businesses which your average accountant might never consider to advise you about.

 There are a number of restructuring options you may wish to consider and some may be more appropriate than others, for example:-

 If you are married, the first level of tax planning to consider is a restructure of your income to optimise all available basic rate tax allowances with your spouse (currently £43,000 each) and then to purchase any further properties in a company.
 The tax changes to mortgage interest relief will only affect you if your total taxable income (including mortgage interest) exceeds £43,000 a year.
 The Chancellor of the Exchequer confirmed in the 2016 autumn statement that this figure will increase to £50,000 by the year 2020.
 Restructuring income between spouses is achieved by changing the percentage of beneficial ownership of your rental properties.
 It only costs £250 + VAT for each property to achieve this and does not necessitate refinancing.